-SMEs recognise the benefits of flexible remuneration, but often face barriers to its implementation.
+SMEs recognise the benefits of flexible compensation, but often face barriers to its implementation.
 This can limit adoption, despite its benefits in attracting and retaining talent.

 SOLUTION: Simplify management with integrated platforms